 Learning and Teaching Methods

 The modules are delivered via a mixture of traditional lecture, seminar, workshops and computer lab class.
 Some lectures may involve online teaching.
 Students are expected to undertake independent study.

 Assessments associated with this course are outlined below:

 An overall mark of 50 per cent is required to pass each module.

-Modules have a broad range of summative assessment, from traditional essay through to short research reports involving original analysis of data.
-Some modules also offer the valuable opportunity for formative assessment, i.e., for feedback on their work which does not contribute towards the final module mark.
+Modules have a broad range of methods of assessment, from traditional essay through to short research reports involving original analysis of data.
+Some modules also offer not only summative assessment but also the valuable opportunity for formative assessment, i.e., for feedback on their work which does not contribute towards the final module mark, but which will enable the student to better perform in their final assessment.

 The Graduate School

 Normally a 2.1 Honours degree or above or equivalent qualification acceptable to the University in a social science or related discipline.

 Closing date for applications: Friday 30th July 2021 at 4pm.